dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 [!code-csharp[](define-controller/samples/WebApiSample.Api.Pre21/Controllers/PetsController.cs?name=snippet_ModelStateIsValidCheck)]

+Use <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory> to customize the output of the resulting response.
-Disabling this behavior is useful when your action:

-* Can recover from a model validation error.
+Disabling the default behavior is useful when your action can recover from a model validation error.
-* Should return a customized response using <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.InvalidModelStateResponseFactory>.

 The default behavior is disabled when the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressModelStateInvalidFilter> property is set to `true`.
 Add the following code in `Startup.ConfigureServices` after `services.AddMvc().SetCompatibilityVersion(CompatibilityVersion.Version_<version_number>);`:

 ::: moniker-end